limitless-angular/limitless-angular/README.md

 ## Demo

-Chout out our live demo of the Sanity example here: [Limitless Angular Sanity Example](https://limitless-angular-sanity-example.netlify.app/)
+Check out our live demo of the Sanity example here: [Limitless Angular Sanity Example](https://limitless-angular-sanity-example.netlify.app/)

 You can also see example project in the monorepo: [`apps/sanity-example`](/apps/sanity-example)